411 Elm St., 2nd Floor

 Garland, Texas 75040

-Dr. Daniel has extensive expertise in public affairs, economic development, housing, transportation, education, gerontology and local political thought.
-Having obtained a Ph.D. in public policy and public administration, she has studied the theories of public service.
-Also, she has been a social science researcher and involved in public organizations for over three decades, therefore, she also understands the practical side of public service.
-Professionally, she served as a U.S. Congressional staff member and worked with the American Red Cross.
-Prior to her election to Commissioners Court, Dr. Daniel worked with Dallas ISD in program evaluation and accountability for seven years and is also adjunct professor of urban and public affairs at UT-Arlington.
+Commissioner Daniel has extensive expertise in public affairs, economic development, housing, transportation, education, gerontology and local political thought.
+Having obtained a Ph.D. in public policy and public administration, she has studied the theories of public administration.
+Dr. Daniel has been a social science researcher and involved in public organizations for over three decades, therefore, she also understands the practical side of public service.
+Professionally, she served as a U.S. Congressional staff member, worked with the American Red Cross and has focused on public education for seven years.
+Prior to her election to Commissioners Court, Dr. Daniel worked with the Dallas Independent School District in program evaluation and accountability and was also adjunct professor of urban and public affairs at UT-Arlington.

-Dr. Daniel has a long track record of community service with groups such as the League of Women Voters, local neighborhood associations and civic organizations, her local church and schools.
-She and her family live in the White Rock Lake area.
+Dr. Daniel has a long track record of community service with groups such as the League of Women Voters, LULAC and the NAACP, local neighborhood associations and civic organizations, and her local church and school.
+Dr. Daniel lives in the White Rock Lake area.

 Theresa Daniel, Dallas County Commissioner Accomplishments